miker704/Strife/patches.md

     - Fixed Styling issue with border radius and div element wrapping svg element that caused the radio   item to mis-align in the radio group in Server Settings.
     - Fixed Styling Issue with radio group and radio items in Channel Settings Modal.
     - Replaced Mui Radio Group, Radio Button, FormControl and FormcontrolLabel with the orginal custom made radio group in Channel Settings Modal.
+    - Replaced Mui Radio Group, Radio Button, FormControl and FormcontrolLabel with the orginal custom made radio group in Server Settings Modal.

 ## Backend Changes